Defiant Trump warns missiles 'will be coming' over Syria attack

-US President Donald Trump said Wednesday that "missiles will be coming" in response to an alleged chemical attack in Syria, defying Russian warnings against a strike.
+US President Donald Trump on Wednesday warned that "missiles will be coming" in response to an alleged chemical atrocity in Syria, as Russia scrambled to deflect blame from its ally Bashar al-Assad.

-Upping the stakes in an escalating confrontation with Moscow, Trump took to Twitter in the strongest assertion yet that he plans to take military action in Syria.
+With renewed US military action seemingly imminent -- and as Trump threatened that the US missiles would be "nice and new and 'smart!'" -- both Washington and Moscow raised the rhetorical stakes.

-"Russia vows to shoot down any and all missiles fired at Syria.
-Get ready Russia, because they will be coming, nice and new and 'smart!'
-You shouldn't be partners with a Gas Killing Animal who kills his people and enjoys it!"
-Trump wrote.
+Trump's warlike tweet apparently came in response to a warning from Russia's ambassador to Beirut, who took to a television network run by the armed group Hezbollah to warn that any US missiles would be shot down "as well as the sources they were fired from."

 Syria chemical weapons attacks